bocke/cpanel-delphi/README.md

-# Control Panel Applet in Delphi
+# An Example of a Control Panel Applet in Delphi

 An example on how to create control panel applets for Windows 16-bit/32-bit in Delphi.
 Originally cloned from @laciba96 but their account seems to be deleted in the meantime.